ACS certification

 Your commitment to ongoing professional development

-ACS professional certifications are technology agnostic, recognising transferable skills and competencies.
-Once certified, members must comply with the Code of Ethics, Code of Professional Conduct and Continuing Professional Development (CPD).
+ACS professional certifications are technology neutral, recognising transferable skills and competencies.
+Once certified, members must comply with the ACS Code of Professional Ethics, Code of Professional Conduct and CPD requirements.

 Apply for certification today